 About the Pancreatic Cancer Collective

 The Pancreatic Cancer Collective is an initiative of Lustgarten Foundation and Stand Up To Cancer to improve pancreatic cancer patient outcomes.
-Together, these leading cancer research organizations have funded 26 projects for a total of more than $108 million and are attracting new collaborators; employing big data to improve diagnosis of pancreatic cancer; finding new treatments for pancreatic cancer; and supporting the next generation of pancreatic cancer investigators.
-Engaging thought leaders, researchers, institutions, and companies, the Collective is innovating and accelerating research on the edge of science.
+Together, these leading cancer research organizations will attract new collaborators; improve diagnosis of pancreatic cancer using big data; find new treatments for pancreatic cancer; and support the next generation of pancreatic cancer investigators.
+Engaging thought leaders, researchers, institutions, and companies, the Collective will innovate and accelerate research on the edge of science.
 For more information, visit PancreaticCancerCollective.org.